joestrhq/PostBox/src/doc/docs/index.md

 # Home

-This plugins enables you to send items to other players.
+This plugin for Spigot enables you to send items to other players.